-Micro Diesel Sound Simulator Selectable Multi-Cylinder version
+P635 Micro Diesel Sound Simulator Single-Cylinder version

-This innovative multi-cylinder "micro" diesel engine sound simulator is built around a tiny eight-pin microcomputer (PIC).
+This new and inovative "micro" Diesel Engine Sound simulator is built around a tiny eight-pin microcomputer (PIC).
 It enables models running on just four pencell Nicads at 4.8 Volts to have an engine sound with a sensible volume level.
 Unlike all other engine sound simulators available, it follows the output of the radio control channel being used to control the speed controller (all others connect to the motor).
 It also has a connector to plug in the speed controller; this saves the use of a 'Y' lead.
 It accelerates the rev rate as you advance through the speeds in forward or reverse.
 The range is adjustable, as is sound level.
 The unit will require a digital proportional radio control system with a 1.5mS centre stick value, standard on all modern radio control.
-The "micro" diesel engine sound is designed to take its power from the receiver, allowing the smallest of models to have sound!
-Please note that, in common with all ACTion engine sound simulators, this unit is NOT based on a digital recording; the sound is synthesised and would not really be suitable for large models such as 1/12 scale lifeboats.
+The "micro" Diesel Engine Sound is designed to take its power from the receiver, allowing the smallest of models to have sound!
+It is also suitable for larger models.
+This version is suitable for models of single-cylinder diesel-powered craft like narrow boats.
+Please note that, in common with all ACTion engine sound simulators, this unit is NOT based on a digital recording; the sound is synthesised and would not really be suitable for large models.